tomezard/tomezard.github.io/team.md

 - [Marina Rillo](https://mcrillo.github.io/) (2019): was PhD student, went on to PDRF at University of Oldenburg.
 - [Ollie White](https://scholar.google.com/citations?user=-NvhOR4AAAAJ&hl=en) (2019): was PhD student, went on to PDRF at Natural History Museum and then Queen Mary University of London.
 - [Claire Dooley](https://www.southampton.ac.uk/geography/about/staff/cad1c14.page) (2017): was Post-Doctoral Research Fellow, went on to PDRF with the WorldPop group.
-- Anna Zincenko (2016): was Research Technician (2015), went on to PhD student at the University of Leicester.
+- [Anna Zincenko](https://researchportal.bath.ac.uk/en/persons/anna-daupare) (2016): was Research Technician (2015), went on to PhD student at the University of Leicester and then Lecturer (Teaching) at the University of Bath.
 - [Rob Cooke](https://scholar.google.co.uk/citations?user=im7qCmwAAAAJ&hl=en) (2015): was Research Technician, went on to PhD student at the University of Southampton & IUCN Antelope Specialist Group Project Officer at Marwell Zoo.